Checkio-Game-Missions/checkio-empire-matrix-transpose/info/total.md

-Sometimes it's useful to look at world from the another view.
+Sometimes it's useful to look at world from another perspective.

 In linear algebra, the transpose of a matrix **A** is another matrix **A**<sup>T</sup>